opensavannah/opensavannah.org/core-beliefs.md

 title: Our Organizational Patterns
 layout: default
 permalink: /core-beliefs/
+published: true
 ---

 *At Open Savannah, we have a guiding set of beliefs – what we refer to as 'patterns' – that inform our thinking and guide our decision-making.
 Each pattern is short, general in application, and applies to almost all aspects of what we do.*

 1. **Local government is (can be) what we do together.** Government can and should represent and serve the people in our communities, but it will only do that if we get involved and make it relevant to our communities’ needs.
+It's up to us to make government work in the digital age in Chatham County.
+2. **Residents should be at the center of decision-making processes that will impact their lives.
+3. **We believe that local knowledge is the most important type of knowledge when building for local purposes.** Excel can do the math.
+No code is needed to start a project.
+Sometimes, the missing ingredient is locality knowledge.
+So, we value the knowledge of residents above all else.
 2. **Change starts at the local level.** Starting with Savannah and Chatham County lets us connect directly with users and allows us to impact people’s lives faster.&nbsp;
 3. **We envision local government as transcending municipal borders**.
 The City of Savannah and Chatham County exist as interconnected, interdependent and mutually symbiotic places whose borders lead to tribalism, infighting and inefficiency.
 To us, 'Savannah' doesn't just refer to the area within the city limits; it refers to the broader sense of place with which all 540,000 Coastal Georgians identify as a region.
 Likewise, we think that unity, collaboration, and intergovernmental collaboration are necessary for the future of Savannah.
 4. **We don't blame people for a problem.
 We blame the problem for the problem.**.
 It's easy to blame our elected leaders and public servants when things go wrong.
 But rarely do we take into account the complex system of municipal government under which they operate.
 The problem is not the people in charge (*usually*); rather, it's a rigid and outdated system of top-down, hierarchical vertical silos that apply 20th century thinking to the governance of a 21st-century society.